 Experiencing A Telehealth Appointment

 As we all work at practicing social distancing measures, telehealth appointments are a valuable way of getting the care you need while staying at home.
-Diabetes care and education specialist, Julia Blanchette, uses LibreView, a cloud-based diabetes management system to review CGM data coming from the FreeStyle LibreLink app being used by T’ara Smith, the Project Manager of Beyond Type 2.
+Diabetes Care and Education Specialist, Julia Blanchette, uses LibreView, a cloud-based diabetes management system to review continuous glucose monitor (CGM) data coming from the FreeStyle LibreLink app being used by T’ara Smith, the project manager of Beyond Type 2.
 Watch the appointment below!